Joe Paterno: Early life and education

-At Brown, Paterno was a member of Delta Kappa Epsilon fraternity (Upsilon chapter).
+At Brown University, Paterno was a member of Delta Kappa Epsilon fraternity.
 He played quarterback and cornerback for the Bears, and he shares the career record for interceptions (14) with Greg Parker.
 Paterno graduated as an English literature major in 1950.

-Coaching history
+Career

+Penn State Nittany Lions

-Paterno had been accepted to Boston University School of Law, and he had planned to attend before deciding to coach at Penn State.
+Paterno had been accepted to Boston University School of Law, and was planning to attend before changing his mind and deciding to coach at Penn State.
 After hearing of his career choice, his father asked, "For God's sake, what did you go to college for?"
-Paterno joined Rip Engle as an assistant coach at Penn State in 1950; Engle had coached five seasons, 1944–1949, at Brown.
-Paterno was promoted to associate coach, the top assistant, in June 1964, and when Engle announced his retirement in February 1966, Paterno was named his successor the next day.
+Paterno joined Rip Engle as an assistant coach at Penn State in 1950; Engle had coached five seasons, from 1944 to 1949, at Brown University.

+In June 1964, Paterno was promoted to associate coach, the top assistant coaching position.
+In 1966, when Engle announced his retirement, Penn State University announced Paterno as his successor the following day.

-Paterno had one Heisman Trophy winner, John Cappelletti, who earned the award in 1973.
+Over his coaching career, Paterno had one Heisman Trophy winner, John Cappelletti, who earned the award in 1973.

-In 1995, Paterno apologized for a tirade directed at Rutgers head coach Doug Graber at the end of a nationally televised game.

 Penn State football struggled from 2000 to 2004, with an overall 26–33 record in those years and Paterno became the target of criticism from some Penn State faithful.
 Many in the media attributed Penn State's struggles to Paterno's advancing age.
 He had no apparent plans to retire, and contingents of fans and alumni began calling for him to step down.
 Paterno rebuffed all of this and stated he would fulfill his contract until it expired in 2008.
 Reflecting the growth in Penn State's stature, Beaver Stadium was expanded six times during his tenure, increasing in size from 46,284 in 1966 to 106,572 in 2001.

 During a speech in Pittsburgh on May 12, 2005, Paterno announced that he would consider retirement if the 2005 football team had a disappointing season.
 "If we don't win some games, I've got to get my rear end out of here", Paterno said in a speech at the Duquesne Club.
 "Simple as that".
 Penn State finished the season with a record of 11–1 and were champions of the Big Ten in 2005.
 They defeated Florida State 26–23 in triple overtime in the 2006 Orange Bowl.